sgjava/opencv-chip/README.md

 * Latest Oracle JDK 8 and Apache Ant
 * Latest libjpeg-turbo optimized for Cortex-A8 and Neon
 * Latest mjpg-streamer (10/27/2013 last commit) optimized with libjpeg-turbo
-* Latest OpenCV optimized for libjpeg-turbo, Cortex-A8 and Neon
+* Latest OpenCV with opencv_contrib optimized for libjpeg-turbo, Cortex-A8 and Neon

 ### Requirements
 * CHIP